 Price gapping on your eToro account

 Now, you are hoping to make some money on this stock (or part of it) over time, so you leave it overnight and come to check up on it the next day.
 Suddenly, your portfolio is empty and the position is not there.
 Why did this happen?
-Perhaps the stop-loss was triggered and now those remaining $80 are back in your account?
-Instead you might discover that you haven’t lost $20 but instead as much as $40 or $60 when your trade was closed!
+Perhaps the stop-loss was triggered and now the remaining $80 is back in your account?
+Instead, you might discover that you haven’t lost $20 but instead, as much as $40 or $60 when your trade was closed!
 Why did that happen?
 Is eToro a scam and stop-losses don’t work?
-The answer is no of course and instead you found yourself in this situaiton because of market phenomena called price gapping.
+The answer is no of course and instead, you found yourself in this situation because of a market phenomenon called price gapping.

-After you completed your trade while the market was open, some terrible news come out on Apple in the evening, for example a fraud scandal or an unpromising earnings report is released and investors massively lose their trust in the company.
-After market investors that no longer believe in the company start selling its shares in large volumes.
-Consequently, because of the increased supply of these stocks on the market the price goes down, by the basic economic law of supply and demand.
+After you completed your trade while the market was open, some terrible news comes out on Apple in the evening, for example, a fraud scandal or an unpromising earnings report is released and investors massively lose their trust in the company.
+After the market investors that no longer believe in the company start selling its shares in large volumes.
+Consequently, because of the increased supply of these stocks on the market, the price goes down, by the basic economic law of supply and demand.
 What you see for your trade on the platform though is the old latest price the asset was traded at when NASDAQ closed the day before.
-So the price shall remain the same and it will only be updated on eToro feed when the markets open the following day.
+So the price shall remain the same and it will only be updated on the eToro feed when the markets open the following day.
 So despite the markets being closed at the time the price is actually decreasing.
-Despite the after market trading has caused several up and down changes in price after NASDAQ was closed at 16.00, as shown below,
+Despite the after-market trading has caused several up and down changes in price after NASDAQ closed at 16.00, as shown below.

 What we can see is that actually the real price at the moment right now is different from its yesterday closing price and although the price is changing in real time the price that you see on the platform is the same.
 The next day when the markets open the price that Apple will be trading at on eToro is going to change and it will finally reflect the actual price that accounted for the effects of trading that happened after the market closed yesterday and before it re-opened today.
 Many times these changes are relatively minor (as in the example above) and could even be profitable for you.